Ahma-dev/World-Clock-Web-App/README.md

 ## Thought Process
-  [Timezonedb  API](https://timezonedb.com/) was used to generate all available timezones, when the user request for any timezones which is in the list of the available timezones returned, a request is sent to the [API](https://timezonedb.com/) which returns an object containing needed time data including current time, country tiemzone abbreviation amongst others. this data generated is then parsed to desired format and displayedd to the user.
+  [Timezonedb  API](https://timezonedb.com/) was used to generate all available timezones, when the user request for any timezones which is in the list of the available timezones returned, a request is sent to the [API](https://timezonedb.com/) which returns an object containing needed time data including current time, country, timezone abbreviation amongst others. this data generated is then parsed to desired format and displayedd to the user.

 ## Issues faced while completing this task